Techployee/bb-tf-api/README.md

 # Boom Beach TF API

-I decided to get the ball rolling with a simple TF API in the hopes that maybe SC can launch an official one.
-While that time comes people can use this one for either recruiting or keeping track of their family TFs.
-Maybe someone can make a recruiting website, I might but am a little short on time.
+I decided to get the ball rolling with a simple task force API in the hopes that maybe SC will launch an official one.
+While that time comes people can use this API for either recruiting or keeping track of their family TFs.

-This is a very simple API which will pick up your TF stats but only a snapshot in a 24 hour period, not live.
+My system will run every 24 hours and record your task force data in a file for achieving purposes.
+So the data is not live.

 It will record: